RubixML/ML/docs/cross-validation/reports/aggregate-report.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/AggregateReport.php">[source]</a></span>

 # Aggregate Report
-A report that aggregates the output of multiple reports.
+A report that aggregates the output of multiple reports into one report.

 **Estimator Compatibility:** Depends on base reports